 The Company's share option plan allows the Company to grant options to its employees and consultants.
-The fair value of options granted is recognized as a share-based payment expense with a corresponding increase in share-based payment reserve.
+The fair value of options granted is recognized as a share-based payment expense with a corresponding increase in contributed surplus.
 An individual is classified as an employee when the individual is an employee for legal or tax purposes (direct employee) or provides services similar to those performed by a direct employee.